Mangopay/api-docs/entities/v2/183_the-preauthorization-object_top.md

-“**Pre-authorization**” ensures the solvency of a registered card for 7 days.
+**The PreAuthorization Object** ensures the solvency of a registered card for 7 days.
 Beyond this period, it is still possible to charge the card (PayIns/Card/Direct) but funds are not guaranteed.
 The overall process is as follows:
 1. Register a card (CardRegistration)
 2. Create a PreAuthorization with the CardId.
 This allows you to charge an amount on a card